kgisl/project-ideas/ias/bitlyElmVideo.md

 http://j.mp/bitlyElmVideo8

 ## 9th increment
 Do the ultimate thing - access the bitly API and get all the 25000+ links and search through them
+  - limit to getting 1000 links or less and then expand to bigger downloads
+  - http://bitly-elm.glitch.me is the latest evolving version of the app

 # Notes

 - Hacker teams can emulate my incremental pathway to get to the 8th increment version
 - After that, they must use their own creativity and analytical thinking as to how the project can be further evolved
+	- For inspiration, look at both the open and closed issues [here](https://github.com/kgashok/elm-for-bitly/issues)